PSBP-Library/psbp-library.github.io/index.md

 sbt:PSBP> run
 ...
 [info] running examples.implementation.active.programWithState.effectful.twoRandoms
-generating two random integers yields result (384748,1151252339) [success] ...
+generating two random numbers yields result (384748,1151252339) [success] ...
 ```

-Again, the main difference with the active, reactive and free versions is the usage of a different injection by `import`.
+Again, an important difference with other examples is the usage of a different injection by `import`.

 `@main def twoRandoms` uses injection by `import` of `stateActive` `given` implementations.

 See [stateActiveProgram](https://psbp-library.github.io#stateactiveprogram), [stateActiveState](https://psbp-library.github.io#stateactivestate) and [stateActiveMaterialization](https://psbp-library.github.io#stateactivematerialization) for more details.

-`@main def twoRandoms` also a `given` implementation of `Initial` for `Seed`.
+`@main def twoRandoms` also uses a `given` implementation of `Initial` for `Seed`.

 When running the materialized main program implementation, the implementation of program `twoRandoms`, somehow, transforms its argument, in this case no argument, to a result, in this case a product result.

-This product result consists of two *different* random integers, `384748` and `1151252339`.
+This product result consists of two *different* random numbers, `384748` and `1151252339`.

 They are different because, while transforming, internal side effects are happening along the way.

-More precisely, the `Seed` computation state modifies.
+More precisely, the `Seed` computation state (on which random number generation depends) modifies.

 The important takeway is that programming with state can be achieved *without using any* `var`*'s*.